-The craft brewing movement, while an undeniable boon to the beer fan, has had one arguably negative effect, which is the effacing of the bock beer “season”.
-Attenuated as the tradition was, into the 1980s beer fans awaited the springtime bock beer from the few breweries which made one.
-In Canada in Ontario and Quebec, Molson had a Spring Bock, and Labatt a Super Bock.
-If you hopped over the border you could find a bock from Genessee and other American brewers.
+The craft brewing movement, undeniably a boon, arguably has a blind spot: the old bock beer “season”.
+Reduced as the tradition is, into the 1980s beer fans duly anticipated the few springtime bocks still available.
+In Canada, in Ontario and Quebec, Molson offered a Spring Bock and Labatt had its Super Bock.
+Over the border you might find a bock from Genesee in Rochester, and other examples.

-I remember these beers as mild, with a light molasses or dark sugar flavour.
+I remember these beers as mild-tasting, with a light molasses or dark sugar note.

 Note re images: the first image is from an April 30, 1935 news article in the Commercial Advertiser, Potsdam, NY, sourced from the NYS digital newspaper archive, here.
 The second image is from the 1936 article, in the same archive, linked in the text.
-Images are believed available for educational and historical purposes.
+Images are used for educational and research purposes.
 All intellectual property therein belongs solely to their owner or authorized users.
 All feedback welcomed.